Cineplex introduces $1.50 booking fee for online ticket purchases

 Cineplex Inc. says purchases made in-person at the box office, ticket kiosks, or concession stands will not be subject to the fee, while members of the Scene Plus rewards program will pay a reduced $1 per ticket.

-Subscribers to CineClub, the company's monthly subscription program, will have the fee waived entirely.
+Members of CineClub, the company's monthly subscription program, will have the fee waived.

+Service charges are a long-standing practice in the entertainment industry where concerts, live theatre and sporting events all add some form of a "convenience fee" to collect more revenue.

+When Cineplex first introduced online ticket sales years ago, it charged a similar processing fee for each ticket.
+Eventually it eliminated the charge around the same time it began encouraging moviegoers to buy tickets in advance instead of waiting in line at the box office.